figo-fe/ftl-suite/README.md

 ## How to use, only 3 steps:
 1. Make sure Java is installed on your machine (version 1.4 or later)
-2. Install ftl-suite `npm install ftl-suite --save`
+2. Install ftl-suite `npm install ftl-suite --save-dev`
 3. Start services `[PORT=80] node node_modules/ftl-suite`

 ## Feature